richardndungu94/Terraform-S3-static-website/README.md

-# Terraform S3 Static Website with DevSecOps Security Pipeline
+# Terraform S3 Static Website with DevSecOps Security Pipeline - (AWS Cloud Iac Security)

-A practical guide to deploying a secure S3 static website using Terraform, with automated security scanning integrated into GitHub Actions.
-Learn how professional teams build secure cloud infrastructure today.
+This project deploys a secure S3 static website using Terraform, with automated security scanning integrated into GitHub Actions.
+A cloud based Project.

 ---